List of governors of Delta State: Delta State

 Delta State was established on 27 August 1991, following the division of Bendel State into Edo and Delta States.
 A new office was created for the 1999 elections: deputy governor of Delta State.
 Deputies were elected on a joint ticket with the gubernatorial candidate, and thus share the same party by default.

-The 2011 Delta State gubernatorial re-run election took place after the annulment of the 2007 election by the Federal High Court, which had initially declared Emmanuel Uduaghan of the People's Democratic Party as the winner.
+The 2011 Delta State gubernatorial re-run election took place after the annulment of the 2007 election by the Federal High Court, which had initially declared Emmanuel Uduaghan of the Peoples Democratic Party as the winner.
 The re-run, organised by the Independent National Electoral Commission, resulted in Uduaghan retaining his position by winning in 12 out of the 22 local government areas where results were collated, defeating Great Ogboru of the Democratic People's Party, who secured victories in 10 local government areas.